rudraAashutosh/aritrends/README.md

 ## Command execution guide

 ### Convert Word file into pdf
+This code will convert word file into pdf file
 ```
 import aritrends as w
 w.convert("/path/to/folder/filename.docx")
 ```

 ### Convert multiple images to pdf
+This code will convert multiple image file (*.png) to pdf
 ```
 import aritrends as w
 list = ["/path/to/folder/image1.png","/path/to/folder/image2.png","/path/to/folder/image3.png"]